-An improved learning environment doesn’t necessarily require a total ban on cellphones however, some teachers believe.
+Some teachers, however, believe that an improved learning environment doesn’t necessarily require a total ban on cellphones.

 Jamie Mitchell, a teacher with Ontario’s Halton District School Board, decided a number of years ago to stop confiscating cellphones in class.
 The high school math teacher realized one summer day how much time he spent confiscating phones during class, and how little it accomplished.
 The next September, he told his students they could use their phones in class, but they needed to be out on the desk where he can see them.

 “I realized there were more important conversations I could have with my students,” he says.
 If he saw students using a game, he’d ask them to consider how math principles applied to it.
 He directs them to apps that can help them learn.
 If students use phones inappropriately, Mitchell asks them to put the devices facedown on their desk.
 He confiscates about one phone a year, he says.